 Unique aspects of the Children’s Garden include a dramatic sandstone bluff, interactive creek and created woodland, called My Ohio Woods, which emulates the beloved landscapes of the Hocking Hills region of Ohio.
 Earth art is woven throughout the Garden, anchored by a Nature Art Studio for led programming to transform STEM initiatives to STEAM.
 And ten local artists added their own creative touch of beauty and magic, evidenced by the Sunshine Celebration Arch, Whisper Bench, and much more!

 The Children’s Garden opened in May 2018 and is receiving national and international attention.
 Recent accolades include:

 Ten Most Beautiful Places in the World – USA Today

 Excellence in Project Design – Ohio Landscape Association

 THE FAMILY ADVENTURE GARDEN at SAN ANTONIO BOTANICAL GARDEN - San Antonio, TX [MASTER PLAN]

 No other family destination in the San Antonio region offers this kind of interactive environment with a strong educational underpinning.
-Water, wildlife and hands-on activities will be nestled amongst showcase gardens where people of all ages and physical abilities will be welcome to explore the amazing journey of a Texas raindrop, learn how plants and animals support each other, and forge a personal connection with nature by divin’ right in!
+Water, wildlife and hands-on activities are nestled amongst showcase gardens where people of all ages and physical abilities are welcome to explore the amazing journey of a Texas raindrop, learn how plants and animals support each other, and forge a personal connection with nature by divin’ right in!